Quebéc official soccer team: History

 The idea of a Québec national soccer team started as a hypothetical conversation at a birthday party attended by both Patrick Leduc and Yannick Saint-Germain, a former member of the Montreal Impact marketing department and Montreal Director of Operations for the 2007 FIFA U20 World Cup held in Canada.
 An initial attempt by Saint-Germain to form a national team for Québec in hopes of entering the 2012 VIVA World Cup for non-FIFA teams failed.
 However, in 2013 a team was organized to enter the 2013 International Peoples, Cultures, and Tribes Tournament held in Marseille, France.
 For the tournament, the team had a budget of only $40,000 CAD and stayed in college dormitories and took public transportation.
 This tournament was the first time that a senior team representing Québec had played in an international tournament.
 However, Under-14 and Under-16 teams have competed against France and Mexico in the past.
 After several teams dropped out of the 2013 International Peoples, Cultures, and Tribes Tournament because they were unable to obtain visas, the groups were reorganized and Québec was grouped with hosts Provence and a select side of European-based Tibetan players representing Tibet.
 Québec played their first-ever match on 24 June 2013 against Tibet and won 21–0.
 Durnik Jean and Reda Agourram led Québec's offense in the match with four and three goals respectively.
 However, because it was not the official Tibet national football team, it was not considered a full international match.
 Coincidentally, this first match, and victory, occurred on St. John the Baptist Day, the National Holiday of Québec.
-On 25 June 2013, Québec played its first official full international against Provence as part of the same tournament and will be entered into the non-FIFA rankings.
+On 25 June 2013, Québec played its first official full international against Provence as part of the same tournament and was entered into the non-FIFA rankings.
 Québec upset the hosts by scoring three unanswered goals after trailing 0–1.
 Despite the loss, both Québec and Provence qualified for the next round of the tournament.
 At the time of the match, Provence was ranked 21 of 68 Non-FIFA teams.
 In the semi-final match, Québec was finally defeated 0–1 by the B-squad of Kurdistan in extra time.
 Therefore, Québec faced off against the team of UGA Ardziv (French local club, playing 8th tier), losers of the other semi-final against Provence, for the bronze medal of the tournament.
 On 28 June 2013, Québec defeated the squad of UGA Ardziv by a score of 2–1 after going down a goal early.
 Therefore, Québec earned a medal in its inaugural international tournament.